KevinABV63/cse15l-lab-reports/lab1.md

 The working directory is home.

 `cd` goes into a directory if it is in the current working directory.
-There was no argument, so `cd` takes you back to home.
+There was no argument, so `cd` returns you to home.

-The ouput is not an error
+The output is not an error

 ## Directory as argument